Approximation of weak geodesics and subharmonicity of Mabuchi energy, II: $\epsilon$-geodesics: Introduction

 We emphasis that the $L^2$-convergence of the volume element (equation (\ref{intr-000})) may not be true in general.
 Next, a slightly stronger condition than the affine Mabuchi functional will be introduced, aiming to resolve the possible degeneracy on the geodesic $\cG$.
 Write the restriction of the Mabuchi functional along a $\ep$-geodesic $\cG_{\ep}$ as

 for all $t\in[0,1]$.
 Then we say that the Mabuchi functional is \emph{$\ep$-affine} along the geodesic $\cG$ if it satisfies

-for all $\ep>0$ small.
+for all $\ep>0$ small (see Definition (\ref{def-ch-002})).
 We note that $\cG$ and $\cG_{\ep}$ are uniquely determined if the boundary of $\cG$ is given.
-Thanks to a result in (\cite{BB}), the Mabuchi functional must be affine along the $\cC^{1,\bar 1}$-geodesic $\cG$ if it is $\ep$-affine.
+In fact, the Mabuchi functional must be affine along the $\cC^{1,\bar 1}$-geodesic $\cG$ if it is $\ep$-affine along each $\cG_{\ep}$ (see Lemma (\ref{lem-eaf-0010})).
 Moreover, we proved the following result.

 \begin{theorem}[Theorem \ref{thm-ch-001}] Suppose the Mabuchi functional $\cM$ is $\ep$-affine along a $\cC^{1,\bar 1}$-geodesic $\cG$.
 Then $\cG$ is uniformly fiberwise non-degenerate, namely, there exists a uniform constant $\k_1 >0$ such that